p3rsephone/SO/README.md

 You can type all of your commands in the controller.

 ## Still lost :weary:
-If you don't know how to even start, you can check out one of our [examples](https://github.com/p3rsephone/SO-Project/wiki/Examples) first.
+If you don't know where to start, you can check out one of our [examples](https://github.com/p3rsephone/SO-Project/wiki/Examples) first.

 ## Things to improve
 - [ ] Add support for MacOS